BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 > 🔥 ***What is the power of Bitcoin?*** Bitcoin allows for the creation of pseudonymous identifiers (addresses based on the hashes of public keys) that can be used to transfer digital currency.
-It supports the right to transact through a reduction in potential censorship and coercion.
+It supports the right to transact by reducing the potential of censorship and coercion.
 That makes it particularly important in places where centralized authorities are not trusted to take on these responsibilities, whether that's due to a corrupt government or the censorship of a traditional payment processor.